EvRT-DETR: Latent Space Adaptation of Image Detectors for Event-based Vision: Training Setup

 \paragraph{Environment.} The RT-DETR training is conducted with \texttt{PyTorch-2.2.2} and \texttt{torchvision-0.17.2} on a single NVIDIA RTX A6000 GPU.

-The \thename-T and \thename-B models extend RT-DETR-T and RT-DETR-B respectively by adding ConvLSTM modules~\cite{shi2015convolutional}.
-Our ConvLSTM blocks use a hidden dimension of 256 (matching the encoder feature maps) and a kernel size of 3 (cf.~\autoref{sec:app_convlstm_ablation}).
+The \thename-T and \thename-B models respectively extend RT-DETR-T and RT-DETR-B by adding ConvLSTM modules~\cite{shi2015convolutional}.
+Our ConvLSTM blocks use a hidden dimension of 256 (matching the encoder feature maps) and a kernel size of 3.
+The temporal module outputs are integrated into the base model through residual connections with a scaling factor of 1.0 as we found learnable scaling parameters (similar to ReZero~\cite{bachlechner2021rezero}) provide no measurable performance benefit on the \genOne dataset.

-The ConvLSTM modules are trained jointly for $200{,}000$ iterations with Adam optimizer and a batch size of 8, while keeping the baseline RT-DETR models frozen.
-Each batch contains 8 short clips of consecutive frames: 21 frames for \texttt{Gen1} dataset and 10 frames for \texttt{Gen4} dataset.
-The number of frames per clip follows RVT's approach~\cite{gehrig2023recurrent}, except we increase the number of frames for the \texttt{Gen4} dataset from 5 to 10 for better performance.
+The ConvLSTM modules are trained jointly for $200{,}000$ iterations with the Adam optimizer and a batch size of 8 while keeping the baseline RT-DETR models frozen.
+Each batch contains 8 short clips of consecutive frames: 21 frames for \genOne dataset and 10 frames for \genFour dataset.
+The number of frames per clip follows RVT's approach~\cite{gehrig2023recurrent}, except we increase the number of frames for the \genFour dataset from 5 to 10 for better performance.
 Each batch contains 4 randomly sampled clips and 4 consecutive clips from videos.

 Unlike the baseline RT-DETR training with a constant learning rate and EMA averaging, we do not apply EMA averaging to the ConvLSTM modules and use a learning rate scheduler instead.
 For simplicity, we rely on the RVT-inspired one-cycle LR scheduler~\cite{smith2019super}.
-Specifically, we use \texttt{PyTorch}'s \texttt{OneCycleLR} implementation of the scheduler, with the following parameters: maximum LR $2 \times 10^{-4}$, initial \texttt{div\_factor} 20, final \texttt{div\_factor} 500, \texttt{pct\_start} 0.0005, annealing strategy "linear".
+Specifically, we use \texttt{PyTorch}'s \texttt{OneCycleLR} implementation of the scheduler, with the following parameters: maximum LR $2 \times 10^{-4}$, initial \texttt{div\_factor} 20, final \texttt{div\_factor} 500, \texttt{pct\_start} 0.0005, and annealing strategy ``linear.''

-The ConvLSTM modules are trained in the same environment as the baseline RT-DETR networks, using a single NVIDIA RTX A6000 GPU.
+The ConvLSTM modules are trained in the same environment as the baseline RT-DETR networks using a single NVIDIA RTX A6000 GPU.